 Safety is an important aspect of your laboratory research career.
 Safety is also an overriding concern in all of our laboratory activities.
 Each laboratory worker has the responsibility for his or her own safety and the safety of co-workers.
-To ensure your personal safety in the laboratory, you should study the enclosed safety certification materials carefully and learn how to follow the safety rules governing the practice of chemistry in your laboratories.
+To ensure your personal safety in the laboratory, you should study the safety certification materials (follow the links provided on this page) carefully and learn how to follow the safety rules governing the practice of chemistry in your laboratories.
 You should also constantly watch for unsafe conditions and practices in your laboratory.
 Be sure that you carefully think through an experiment before actually beginning work and that you consult your research adviser about potential hazards with your work.
 Your laboratory space will be inspected during your stay at Binghamton and you should actively participate in this process.
 The Environmental Health and Safety Office staff will help you with any problems that might arise, and with your cooperation will make safety inspections more helpful and effective.

 Before you begin work in any research laboratory, you must complete and satisfactorily pass the ACS safety certification exam.
 You should study Safety In Academic Chemistry Laboratories published by the Committee on Chemical Safety of The American Chemical Society.
 This booklet also contains an extensive list of sources for additional information in Appendix III on page 67.
 Additionally, the departmental safety committee suggests that you become familiar with Prudent Practices for Handling Hazardous Chemicals in Laboratories issued by the National Research Council and published by National Academy Press.
 Further information is available in “Safety in Working with Chemicals,” by Michael Green and Amos Turk, published by Macmillan.
 The most current edition of The Merck Index also provides useful information on the physiological properties of many chemicals.